Simple Acts, Big Impact

 About the Show

 Natalie Silverstein, MPH, is an author, consultant, nonprofit founder, and passionate advocate for family and youth service.
-Her latest book, Simple Acts: The Busy Teens Guide to Making a Difference, was created to help adolescents and teens discover their passion and purpose through acts of kindness and service to others.
+Her book Simple Acts: The Busy Teens Guide to Making a Difference (2022) was written to help adolescents and teens discover their passion and purpose through acts of kindness and service to others.
 She believes that you don't need to change the whole world to make a big impact.
 Even the smallest stone thrown into the water creates a ripple.
 Teens CAN make a meaningful difference - one simple act at a time.
-Simple Acts, Big Impact is a short podcast that highlights and celebrates 'tween and teen volunteers, nonprofit founders, activists, and fundraisers, amplifying these stories and inspiring all of us to take the first step toward making service an important part of their lives.
+Simple Acts, Big Impact is a short, award-winning podcast that highlights and celebrates 'tween and teen volunteers, nonprofit founders, activists, and fundraisers, amplifying these stories and inspiring all of us to take the first step toward making service an important part of their lives.

 Meet our Hosts